PeteBleackley/PeteBleackley.github.io/Portfolio/social-finance.md

 The XML files were parsed and transformed into a set of relational tables.
 Heuristics were devised to correct missing and inconsistent values.
 Fields that carried a high risk of deanonymisation were removed.

+## The Outcome

+Social Finance was able to use the software in further work on social services data.

 ## Technology Used

 * [Pandas](https://pandas.pydata.org/)